-National Cranberry Relish Day is widely celebrated in the US on November 22nd.
-The date highlights the importance of cranberry sauce: many Americans can’t imagine a celebration without this addition, because it’s a true classic.
-What about you?
+National Cranberry Relish Day is widely celebrated in the US on November 22nd, as this date highlights the importance of cranberry sauce in celebration meals.
+Many Americans can’t imagine a festive dinner without this classic addition to the menu.

-- was used by the Indians: they kept its quality by rubbing it into a paste and applying it to dried meat;
+- It was used by the Indians to preserve its quality by rubbing it into a paste and combining it with dried meat.

-- is the official berry of the state of Massachusetts – the law was adopted in 1994;
+- It is the official berry of the state of Massachusetts (law adopted in 1994).

-- has a beneficial effect on the body, removes toxins from it, acts as an anti-inflammatory agent;
+- It has a beneficial effect on the body, removing toxins and acting as an anti-inflammatory agent.

-- does not grow in the southern hemisphere of the planet;
+- It does not grow in the southern hemisphere.

 National Cranberry Relish Day is devoted to celebrating cheerfulness and fun.
 It happens annually on November the 22nd.